-79. Certificate of Occupancy: A certificate issued by the building official to demonstrate a building complies with all requirements of the UDC.
+77. Certificate of Occupancy: A certificate issued by the building official to demonstrate a building complies with all requirements of the UDC.

-80. Changeable Copy Sign: A sign or part of a sign on which characters, letters or illustrations can be changed or rearranged without altering the face or surface of the sign, such as a theater marquee, a gasoline price sign, or a sign identifying the occupants of a multi-tenant building or shopping mall.
+78. Changeable Copy Sign: A sign or part of a sign on which characters, letters or illustrations can be changed or rearranged without altering the face or surface of the sign, such as a theater marquee, a gasoline price sign, or a sign identifying the occupants of a multi-tenant building or shopping mall.
 A sign on which the only copy that changes is a matter of general public information, such as the current time and temperature or an index of stock market averages, and which contains no other commercial message, is a public service sign.
 Any other sign on which the message changes more than once per day is a flashing sign.

-81. Chapter 245 petition: a vested rights petition that alleges rights under Chapter 245 of the Local effect on the date the permit application is submitted.
+79. Chapter 245 petition: a vested rights petition that alleges rights under Chapter 245 of the Local Government Code to develop property under ordinances, regulations, or rules other than those in effect on the date the permit application is submitted.